The Meaning of Numbers: The Number 100

-The parable of the unforgiving servant is one of God's many warnings that he requires we forgive others if we want to be forgiven by him.
-Jesus gave the example of a king who forgave the debt of a servant who owed him a large number of talents.
+The parable of the unforgiving servant is one of God's many warnings that he requires us to forgive others.
+Jesus gave the example of a king who forgave the debt of a servant who owed him a large sum.
 The person, however, after he left the king, confronted a fellow servant who owed him only one hundred silver coins and refused to forgive his debt.
-The king, after he discovered what happened, punished the servant severely because, although he was forgiven much, he refused to forgive others (Matthew 18:21 - 35).
+The king punished the servant severely because, although he was forgiven much, he refused to forgive others (Matthew 18:21 - 35).

 Jesus' parable of the sower reveals the wide variety of responses humans can have toward the gospel message.
 Those in which the truth takes root can produce "fruit" (e.g. love, service to others, etc., see our article on Holy Spirit gifts) in varying proportions.
 Believers can produce fruit that is 30, 60 or even 100 times more than what they received from God (Mark 4, Matthew 13).

 In the unjust steward parable a man, who is about to be fired, finds a way of making friends before leaving his position.
 He reduces the debt of one person from 100 measures of wheat to 80 and lessens the debt owed of others.
 Among its many lessons, the parable teaches a Christian must strive to wisely use the resources God has given him (Luke 16:10 - 13).

 The Israelites, when they left Egyptian bondage, brought with them the bones of Joseph.
 After entering the Promised Land, they buried them, per Joseph's request (Genesis 50:25), near Shechem in the land his father Jacob bought for 100 pieces of silver (Joshua 24:32).